jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 Multimedia experiances can be stored in different ways - see (1).

 # Some frames of a ID3v2 tag and their name
-This table shows some frames of a ID3v2.3 or ID3v2.4 tag.
+This table shows some frames of an ID3v2.3 or ID3v2.4 tag.
 For more information - see (2), (3) and (4).

 | Frame | Known as                               |
 |:----- |:-------------------------------------- |